lukasbach/react-complex-tree/readme.md

 - __Zero Dependencies__

   We know how annoying it is to add a package and end up with hundreds of peer dependencies.
-Because React Complex Tree does not make any assumptions on your any dependencies, we also do not need to cluster your project with further packages.
+Because React Complex Tree does not make any assumptions on your any dependencies, we also do not need to clutter your project with further packages.
 When adding React Complex Tree to your package, you add only that and no other dependencies.

 - __Multi-Selection__